cloudify-cosmo/docs.getcloudify.org/content/working_with/manager/ldap-integration.md

 Defaults for active directory and non-active directory setups are given below.
 If your settings differ, or you need nested group lookups, consult the command options below to determine the correct settings to supply.

-Examples given assume a user attempting to log in as 'jbloggs' and an ldap domain of 'local.example'.
+Examples given assume a user attempting to log in as 'jbloggs' and an LDAP domain of 'local.example'.

 For details of variables (e.g. {username}), see below.